pboling/rspec-block_is_expected/README.md

 # Rspec::BlockIsExpected

 This gem does one very simple thing very well.
-It allows you to use `block_is_expected` similarly to how you would use `is_expected`, if a block was wrapping the subject.
+It allows you to use `block_is_expected` similarly to how you would use `is_expected` if a block was wrapping the subject.
 Supports the same versions of Ruby that RSpec does, 1.8.7 - current ruby-head, as well as the JRuby equivalents.

 ```ruby
 subject { Integer(nil) }